cliulinnaeus/FPGA_AWG/README.md

 ### Prerequisites
 It is assumed you start with a brand new ZCU111 board.
 If you have an old board with already installed newest version of QICK, you may want to consider downgrading it.

-For PYNQ disk image, it is recommended to use v2.6 (this code based has only been tested on v2.6) For QICK version, it is required to use an older version (0.2.191 works), as QICK-AWG will not work on the newest version in the QICK repo.
-You can find an older (and working) version of QICK [here](https://github.com/yao-lab-harvard/qick).
-Clone this repository into your FPGA.
+You can find an working (and older) version of QICK [here](https://github.com/yao-lab-harvard/qick).
+Clone this repository onto your FPGA.

-You also need a client computer to be connect to the same LAN of the FPGA.
+You need a client computer to be connect to the same LAN as the FPGA.

 ### Installation instructions
 This package needs to be downloaded on both the QICK board and the client computer.

 #### Installation on the QICK board
 Follow the quick start guide in QICK repository but do not run the installation jupyter notebook _000_Install_qick_package.ipynb_ in _qick_demos_: [QICK qick start guide](https://github.com/openquantumhardware/qick/tree/main/quick_start)
+Run the following in shell

-Use your favorite shell program (I typically use GitBash), ssh into the FPGA address, e.g.
+ssh into the FPGA address, e.g.
 ```
 ssh xilinx@192.168.0.123
 ```
-the password is _xilinx_
+it will ask for the password, the password is _xilinx_

-Now type
+check current directory
 ```
 ls jupyter_notebooks
 ```
-and you should see a repository called _qick_ being listed. cd into this repository
+and you should see a repository _qick_ being listed.
 ```
 cd jupyter_notebooks/qick
 ```
-Evoke root access (the QICK library can only be ran under root access, which means it has to be installed under root)
+Get root access (the QICK library can only be ran under root access, which means it has to be installed under root)
 ```
 su
 ```
-enter password _xilinx_.
-You should now see the new line should initiate with _root@pynq:_
+enter password _xilinx_ again.
+A new line should initiate with _root@pynq:_

 run the installation program
 ```